 - chopped green onions or chives, optional

 - Wash beans and pat dry.
 Cut the ends and chop lengthwise (french style).
 Boil salted water in a pot.
 Add the beans and cook for 3 minutes, or al dente.
 Drain and place in a bowl with ice water to set the color and stop the cooking.
 Leave 5 minutes and drain.

-- In a bowl place cooked beans, flour, eggs, cheese, and green onions if using, salt and pepper.
+- In a bowl, place cooked beans, flour, eggs, cheese, and green onions using salt and pepper.
 Stir with a fork or hands until well blended.

 - Heat a large nonstick skillet over high heat.
 If you throw water droplets, they should dance and evaporate almost immediately.
 Reduce heat to medium.
 Add one tablespoon olive oil, and place a generous scoop of green bean mixture in the pan, forming patties and cook for 5 minutes.
 Turn and cook 5 minutes more.